Good Design

 The Net Zero Homes builders' course is a partnership between Design Matters National and the SA Gov, and was created by the author of this website (Jeremy Spencer - Positive Footprints), so covers much the same ground.

 If you like listening rather than reading, this course will be for you.
-The good news is that all 5 modules are being hosted by Poinstbuild, and are completely FREE until end of 2023, and are highly recommended.
+The good news is that all 5 modules are completely FREE at the moment under a funding grant to professionals in the industy.

 Though we suggest watching the videos in order, Module 1, deals with the topics discussed in this step most closely.